sst/sst/www/docs/working-locally.md

 If you are running this in a CI, set the [`--stage`](packages/cli.md#--stage) option explicitly.

+#### Overriding the AWS region

+By default SST will use the region specified in `sst.json`.
+You can override this locally by adding a `.sst/region` file that contains the AWS region you want SST to use.

 ## Making changes

 The sample stack will deploy a Lambda function with an API endpoint.
 You'll see something like this in the output.